Takahiro800/Takahiro800/README.md

 Web Developer and Software Engineer
 -----------------------------------

 I graduated in mathematics and worked as a high school math teacher for four years.
-He then switched careers to become an engineer, a position I held for three years.
+I then switched careers to become an engineer, a position I held for three years.

 * 🌍  I'm based in Japan
 * 🧠  I'm learning Ruby, DB, Rust, React, TypeScript